jessesquires/jessesquires.com/_posts/2015-12-06-swift-open-source.md

 - The Swift team seems [very keen](https://twitter.com/clattner_llvm/status/673162286127714304) on getting the community involved.
 No contribution is too small!

-- Much of the [swift-corelibs-foundation](https://github.com/apple/swift-corelibs-foundation) framework has yet-to-be-implemented.
+- Much of the [swift-corelibs-foundation](https://github.com/apple/swift-corelibs-foundation) framework is currently [unimplemented](https://github.com/apple/swift-corelibs-foundation/search?utf8=✓&q=NSUnimplemented).
 There seems to be a lot of low hanging fruit.
 I wonder if this is intentional to encourage contributions, or if it is the result of a tight deadline?

 - The [initial checkin](https://github.com/apple/swift/commit/afc81c1855bf711315b8e5de02db138d3d487eeb) from 2010 was actually revision 4 and imported from an internal SVN repo.
 "Swift SVN r4".
 You will notice the following in the header comments: *"This source file is part of the Swift.org open source project.
 Copyright (c) 2014 - 2015 Apple Inc."* I have three theories:
       1. Commit history was edited and cleaned up before being published on GitHub.